alexjfno1/shorts-weather-api/README.md

 ------------------------
 ### For the API
 1. Write some tests of course.
+2. Check if it is shorts weather today.

 ### For the webapp
 1. Add an email notifcation system to let you know if it will be shorts weather for a set location.